-We provide spill prevention; control & countermeasure plans for facilities that are required to have them by the EPA.
-We adhere to the CWA title 40 CFR part 112 when designing and implementing a SPCC plan.
+We provide spill prevention, control & countermeasure plans for facilities required under EPA regulations.
+We adhere to the Clean Water Act (CWA) title 40 CFR part 112 when designing and implementing a SPCC plan.
 The purpose of the SPCC plan is to help facilities prevent a discharge of oil into navigable waters or adjoining shorelines.
-The rule is part of the U.S. EPA oil spill prevention program and was published under the Clean Water Act.
+The rule is part of the US EPA oil spill prevention program and was published under the CWA.

 Who is covered by the SPCC Rule?

 A facility is covered (required) to have a SPCC plan in place if it has an aggregate aboveground storage capacity greater than 1320 US gallons or a buried storage capacity greater than 42000 US gallons and there is a reasonable expectation of an oil discharge into or upon navigable waters of the US. or adjoining shorelines.